meumarkhan/meumarkhan/README.md

 ## Hi there 👋

+I am Umar Khan, a final year Computer Science and Engineering graduate at IIT Patna.

 <!--
 **meumarkhan/meumarkhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.